What we know about the victims of the Bondi Beach shooting in Australia

 Rabbi Eli Schlanger.via Facebook

-Despite the tragedy, Lewis wrote that the positive light of Hanukkah will triumph against the darkness.
+Despite the tragedy, Lewis wrote, the positive light of Hanukkah will triumph against the darkness.
 "I knew Eli well enough to know he’d concur," he said, encouraging the Jewish community to pray and light Hanukkah candles.

 On a Facebook page that NBC News has linked to Schlanger, he promoted the "Chanukah by the Sea at Bondi Beach" event last week.
-The page also says that Schlanger hails from London, England.
+The page also says Schlanger hails from London.

-Chabad of Rural and Regional Australia, a non-profit that supports people living in areas that have little Jewish presence, also identified Schlanger among the deceased on Sunday, saying: "Our hearts are shattered."
+Chabad of Rural and Regional Australia, a nonprofit organization that supports people living in areas that have little Jewish presence, also identified Schlanger among the deceased Sunday, saying: "Our hearts are shattered."

 Motti Seligson, a fellow rabbi and friend of Schlanger, told NBC News that Schlanger is survived by his wife and five children — all of whom were at the Hanukkah celebration at Bondi Beach when the shooting occurred.

-One of his children is barely two months old, Seligson said.
+One of his children is barely 2 months old, Seligson said.

 Schlanger also has several siblings in Australia, according to Seligson, who said he has spoken to some of them since the shooting.